The future is electric

 Diesel car registrations

-compared with the same period in the previous year.
+Compared with the same period in the previous year

-Data source: European Automobile Manufacturers' Association (ACEA
+Data source: European Automobile Manufacturers' Association (ACEA), data May 2025.

 + %